AO-Grasp: Articulated Object Grasp Generation: Introduction

-Guided by this insight, we achieve articulated object grasp generation via two main contributions.
-First, we present the \ourData{} (Fig. \ref{fig:teaser}a) , which contains 48K parallel-jaw 6 degree-of-freedom (DoF) grasps on 61 \texttt{Box}, \texttt{Dishwasher}, \texttt{Microwave}, \texttt{Safe}, and \texttt{TrashCan} instances from the PartNet-Mobility dataset~\cite{Xiang_2020_SAPIEN,Mo_2019_CVPR}.
-The \ourData{} only contains grasps on actionable parts of articulated objects, for objects in diverse configurations.
-Next, we introduce the \ourName{} model (Fig. \ref{fig:teaser}b), which generates stable and actionable 6 DoF parallel-jaw grasps for articulated objects given a partial point cloud of an object. \ourName{} predicts where on objects a robot should grasp with a novel \modelPointscore{} model, trained on the \ourData{}.
-Unlike other works \cite{Mo-2021-W2A, Schiavi-2023-AgentAware}, the \modelPointscore{} does not require additional semantic part segmentation to predict grasp points on actionable parts of articulated objects.
-To generate grasp orientations for grasp points predicted by the \modelPointscore{}, \ourName{} leverages rotations generated by Contact-GraspNet (CGN) \cite{Sundermeyer-2021-CGN}, a state-of-the-art rigid object grasping method.
-Upon acceptance, we will release both the \ourData{} and \ourName{} model.
+Guided by this insight, we introduce \ourName{}, which is, to the best of our knowledge, the first method for generating 6 degree-of-freedom (DoF) grasps on articulated objects directly from partial point clouds without requiring part detection or hand-designed grasp heuristics. \ourName{} consists of two main contributions.
+First, we present the \ourData{} (Fig. \ref{fig:teaser}a) , which contains 78K parallel-jaw 6 DoF grasps on 84 \texttt{Box}, \texttt{Dishwasher}, \texttt{Microwave}, \texttt{Safe}, \texttt{TrashCan}, \texttt{Oven}, and \texttt{StorageFurniture} instances from the PartNet-Mobility dataset~\cite{Xiang_2020_SAPIEN,Mo_2019_CVPR}.
+The \ourData{} only contains grasps on actionable parts of articulated objects, as well as grasps on objects in diverse joint configurations.
+Next, we introduce the \ourModel{} (Fig. \ref{fig:teaser}b), which generates stable and actionable 6 DoF parallel-jaw grasps for articulated objects given a partial point cloud of an object.
+The \ourModel{} predicts where on objects a robot should grasp with an \modelPointscore{}, trained on the \ourData{}.
+Unlike other works \cite{Mo-2021-W2A, Schiavi-2023-AgentAware, Wu_2022-VATMART}, the \modelPointscore{} does not require additional semantic part segmentation to predict grasp points on actionable parts of articulated objects.
+Finally, we generate grasp orientations for the top predicted grasp points.